Join us for Ecology (EEB 3407/5407) at Cedar Creek each year during the May Session

-Students can commute to Cedar Creek each day or live on site in shared housing (cost is $8 per day).
+Students can commute to Cedar Creek each day or live on site in shared housing.
 Lodging space is limited, however.
-Please direct requests for lodging to Megan Lauzon ([email protected]).
+To request lodging, please complete the online form here).
 In past years, most students have commuted and shared rides.
 To help facilitate this, the instructor will contact all registered students prior to the start of the course.

 Undergraduate students should register for EEB 3407.
 Graduate students should register for EEB 5407.

 If you are a current University of Minnesota student, you may register online for Summer 2023 courses beginning February 23 in accordance with the registration schedule.